ronelaalarcio/Alarcio_Disney_Princess_FinalProject/README.md

 * 👑 Accurately classify Disney Princess characters from images
 * 📌 Implement a complete deep learning pipeline
-* 🧠 Apply CNNs to a real‑world image recognition problem
+* 🧠 Apply CNNs to a real-world image recognition problem
 * 📊 Analyze and visualize model performance
 * 📱 Prepare the model for mobile and web deployment
 * 🎓 Demonstrate practical AI & ML skills for academic use